couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 ## Replication

-In the `MainActivity`, add a method to register a views to index documents:
+In the `MainActivity`, add a method to register a Couchbase Lite view to index documents:

 	private void registerViews() {
 	    View placesView = database.getView(PLACES_VIEW);